 We tried to get more information about this machine, but we did not succeed.

 As far as I am aware Commodore had nobody in charge of or even talking with anybody in the Far East So I am certain we missed many collaborative opportunities -David Pleasance

 It’s curious that personalities like sir David Pleasance, sir Dave Haynie or sir Jeff Porter are unaware of this prototype.
 But we managed to dig out some important information.

 Almost no one knows about what Amiga is in Japan

 As we know, the Amiga situation in Japan was really not active even during the Commodore years.
 The only smaller link that the machine had was when 3DO got released as computer magazines in Japan actually mentioned Amiga at that time.
 Today it is even harder to find any Amiga information in Japan.
 However, in the Akihabara part of Tokyo, there was one Amiga 500 on display.

 Translation from Japanese to English published July 9, 2018: Commodore 16 bit computer “Amiga 500” is demonstrating operation, RGB cable for Amiga also released.
 Not For sale its on display in a shop, Ahihabra, Japan.
 Link: Ahihabra retro store with Amiga 500 on display in Tokyo -Eric O Flores Dave Haynie Facebook page

-Like many others without bigger clue.
-Amiga was always a 32-bit machine because of AmigaOS been always a 32-bit operating system.
+Like many others without a bigger clue.
+Amiga was always a 32-bit machine because AmigaOS always been a 32-bit operating system.